 Price is a reflection of supply and demand.

 For identification purposes, each stock that trades on the Australian stockmarket is allocated a three letter code.
 For example National Australia Bank’s code is NAB and Woolworths is WOW.
 You can usually find these codes on your broker websites or on the ASX website and in some newspapers.
-Where there are more than 3 letters in a code this usually indicates some kind of warrant or preference share.
-For example ANZSZB is an self funding instalment warrant over ANZ Bank shares and CBAPB are the Commonwealth Bank PERLS preference shares.
+Where there are more than three letters in a code this usually indicates some kind of warrant or preference share.
+For example AYUHD is an Australian Unity listed bond and WBCPK is a Westpac preference share or hybrid.

 Investor and trader

 Often these words are used interchangeably but there is a difference which may make a difference to your tax position at the end of the year (see the section on Taxation for further information).
 Basically, investors are interested in longer term capital growth and traders are generally more interested in short-term profits.
 Both can have an important part to play within a portfolio as long as you understand the risks and the benefits of the different approaches.

 For more information and definitions of a broad range of share market terminology, visit the ASX glossary page.